Belarus: Freelance journalist Dzmitry Halko sentenced to four years in low-security prison colony

 Dzmitry Halko, the freelance journalist on trial after allegedly assaulting a police officer in November 2017, was sentenced to four years in a low-security prison colony and will have to pay a compensation of 850 Belarusian rubles to the victims, reports the Belarus Association of Journalists (BAJ).
-Journalist has appealed the decision.
-During the hearing, Halko’s lawyer drew attention to circumstances of the case, which might be related to Halko’s professional work and critical views towards the government.
+In July Halko appealed the decision and was released from pre-trial detention.
+However, yesterday the Minsk City Court ruled to send the journalist to a labor camp, upholding the 4-year prison sentence imposed on him this summer.
 The EFJ supports BAJ in strongly condemning the decision of Belarusian legislative authorities against the journalist Dzmitry Halko.

 Freelance journalist Dzmitry Halko is facing charges for assaulting a policeman, but the allegations are raising doubts for being made without backing of witnesses, reports EFJ affiliate Belarus Association of Journalists (BAJ).
 Journalist is facing up to six years of detention.